citp/privacy-policy-historical/p/pl/plu/plus.com.md

   * We'll ask you for your name, address, phone number and email address, so that we can check what services we can provide you with and discuss the options with you.
   * We'll use your contact information to send you information about the available options.
 We'll only do this if you have agreed, and we won't retain your information otherwise.
-  * We’ll sometimes monitor and record calls made to our call centres about sales enquiries and calls made to you regarding your enquiry in accordance with relevant legal requirements and as part of our staff training.
+  * We'll sometimes monitor and record calls made to our call centres about sales enquiries and calls made to you regarding your enquiry in accordance with relevant legal requirements and as part of our staff training.

 When you sign up for a Plusnet account:

-  * We'll ask you for your name, address, phone number, email address, and mobile number so that we can provide you with the services you have asked for and contact you if we need to about those services or any others we think may be of interest to you.
+  * We'll ask you for your name, address, phone number, email address, and mobile number, as well as information about your YouView set top box, devices (such as mobiles, ipads etc, that are connected to your YouView account) and TV viewing cards so that we can provide you with the services you have asked for and contact you if we need to about those services or any others we think may be of interest to you.
   * We'll ask you for your debit and / or credit card information to enable us to process your payments.